Is It Possible to Become Lastingly Happier?

-“To change one’s life, start immediately, do it flamboyantly,no exceptions.”
+“To change one’s life, start immediately, do it flamboyantly, no exceptions.” —William James

 These are some of the questions that I hope to address in my new blog – the very questions that I tackled in my recent book, The How of Happiness: A Scientific Approach to Getting the Life You Want.
 My other goal is to comment on how research on emotions and well-being can inform our understanding of current events, as well as our own behavior.

-In later blogs, I will discuss how and why this is so and identify for you the major determinants of happiness.
+In later blog posts, I will discuss how and why this is so and identify the major determinants of happiness.
 Today, I hope to stir your interest in the topic by describing some of the happiness-increasing strategies that researchers have studied and concluded to be most successful.
 This list won’t make any of you spill your evening tea, but take note that all the strategies have been supported by empirical research.
-(They are discussed in a lot more detail in The How of Happiness.)
-Also, as I argue in the book, you do not need to attempt the entire list of happiness activities, but should choose to focus only on the 1 to 4 strategies that “fit” you best – the ones that seem most natural and enjoyable to you
+(They are discussed in more detail in The How of Happiness.)
+You do not need to attempt the entire list of happiness activities but should choose to focus only on the 1 to 4 strategies that “fit” you best — the ones that seem most natural and enjoyable to you.

 One of the biggest factors in happiness appears to be strong personal relationships.
 Indeed, having the support of someone who deeply cares about you is one of the best remedies for unhappiness.
 Thus, this strategy involves putting effort into healing, cultivating, and enjoying your relationships with family and friends.
 Act with love, be as kind to the people close to you as you are to strangers, affirm them, share with them, and play together.